mattermost-community/mattermost-plugin-confluence/assets/templates/command/install_server.md

 5. Copy the `clientID` and `clientSecret` and paste them into the plugin configuration.
 6. In Mattermost, use the "/confluence connect" slash command to connect your Mattermost account with your Confluence account.
-7. Click the "More Actions" (...) option of any message in the channel (available when you hover over a message).

 If you see an option to create a Confluence issue, you're all set!
 If not, refer to our [documentation](https://mattermost.gitbook.io/plugin-confluence) for troubleshooting help.